akber360/shop/README.md

 Product to OrderDetail: One-to-Many
 A product can be part of multiple order details.
 An order detail refers to one product.

-Jenkins section - included test reports as a sub-section and analyse them

-the way that im using jenkins as a pipeline means i can automate the code. jenkins also handled my test automation and some screenshots of tests passing and faileing and wha ti encountered with the test.

-Future Steps: further analysis, what would i do next if i continued with this project id add this feature create new database relationship etc.

-Licensing: vscode sqlite jenkins, Jira Kanban

-Contributors: w3schools, Qa community, bootstrap, stack overflow ,EARL’s Git repo all flask excercises

-Acknowledgements: all QA trainers and Earl was super helpful in answering my questions.

-1. Project Overview
-The task was given to create a website, this website had client specific requirements it had MVP and Wishlist.
-The MVP was to create a website with functions that included cart checkout payment proccing logic, CREATE READ UPDATE DELETE function on cart.
-Wish list included features that client wanted but were not essential.
-My project did not include any item from the Wishlist.

-The project consists of using the following:
-Kanban (via Jira) for project management and agile framework Git as the version control system
-GitHub for source code management
-HTML, CSS, JavaScript and Bootstrap for front-end development Python as the back-end programming language
-Flask as the API development platform
-MySQL/SQLite as the database management system originally MySQL was used but SQLite was used later till end of project for ease of use.

-2. How I used Agile Methodology
-In the morning of each day a standup was done, in which task to be done was talked about, blockers preventing from tasks and solutions on how to remove said blockers were thought up off.
-A retrospective meeting was done at the end of every sprint, for me a sprint was finishing a feature.
-From kanban board when a story was moved to done it was the end of that story sprint.

-3. How I used my Kanban board
-Epics, User Stories, Tasks and Acceptance Criteria Initially there were 9 user stories created one for each of the html page and then some were created for the logic or functioning of the page.
-Each user story consisted of having description, a long with the as user I want so that statements, it had acceptance criteria and also included child issues which was the main issue further broken down.
-Risk Assessment
-This displays some of the risks that I may have encountered during the project, including the steps to mitigate any negative impacts.
-Based on this risk assessment, I was able to make changed to my code to decrease the possibility of the risks happening.

 Evolution of Ideas
 Originally I wanted to create a website for icream, but it had a lot of flavours and not many categories so I went for EARTH WIND FIRE AIR categories.